thomasrussellmurphy/cwru-sympa-unsubscribe/README.md

 1. Sign in using [CWRU SSO][sso] and your Case ID
 2. Visit the [CWRU Mailing List Manager][list-manager] and click the `Login` button next to the "Single Sign-On (SSO)" option
-3. View [your subscriptions][list-subscriptions] to see all of the lists your account is subscribed to
+3. View [`Your subscriptions`][list-subscriptions] to see all of the lists your account is subscribed to

 [sso]: https://login.case.edu/cas/login
 [list-manager]: https://lists.case.edu/